MrMonsh/Auto-Splitters/Spider-Man (2000)/documentation.md

 ### IsComicCover (offset 0x1FFB3C)
 This address tells us whether we're currently seeing a Comic Cover or not.

-+ Value 0 means we're currently not seeing a ComicCover, value 1 means we are.
+#### IsComicCover Values
++ 116: Currently seeing a Comic Cover
++ Literally anything else: Not seeing a Comic Cover.
+Trust me bro

 ### LevelID (offset 0xB53C4)
 This address tells us what level we're currently in (or which level was last played if we're at the menu).